 What happens when you die?
-The question looks right at you when a loved one passes away.
+The question looks right at you.
+A loved one passes away.
 What do they feel, if anything?
 Are they lonely?
 Is there an answer — or answers?
 Or nothing at all?
-Experience tells us we know more than we think we do.
+We may know more than we think we do.

-We’re better off setting aside beliefs in favor of what we really know.
-There are huge gaps of knowledge we can’t fill, but immediate questions about life and death can be answered.
+Huge gaps of knowledge we can’t fill await, but many immediate questions about life and death can be answered.

 It’s not that beliefs don’t matter.
 Sometimes, they’re all we have, and they’re crucial for living well and responsibly.
-But they’re substitutes, useful only when facts can’t explain what we need to know.
+But they’re substitutes, useful only when facts aren’t possible.

 What happens when you die?
 It’s Physical

-That’s obvious, but when we ask, “What happens when we die?” the obvious begins to deteriorate in a hurry.
+All that’s obvious, after a little thought, but when we ask, “What happens when we die?” the obvious deteriorates in a hurry.

 Consider first that the most complex computer devised can’t compete with the human brain.
-Our brains calculate, evaluate, judge and act on the fly as information from billions of microscopic particles race in every second.
+Our brains calculate, evaluate, judge and act on the fly as information from billions of particles too tiny to see race in for processing every second.

 Information comes from eyes, ears, skin, nose and mouth, in the simplest configuration.
-Our magnificent brains whisk away 95% and compile a picture of reality out of what’s left.
+Our brains whisk away at least 95% and compile a picture of reality from the most relevant 5%.